YottaDB/YDBDoc/ProgGuide/triggers.rst

 * A KILL of a node that has a cmd=ZK trigger, but no cmd=K trigger.
 * A ZKILL or ZWITHDRAW of a node that has descendents but no data and a trigger with cmd=ZK.
 * The trigger uses the "piece" syntax (described below) and no triggering piece changes in the update.
+* The trigger can use the :code:`delim` syntax without using the :code:`piece` syntax, but effectively end up as if :code:`piece` syntax was being used and cause no triggers to be invoked.

 ++++++++++++++++++++++++++
 -xecute="\|<<strlit1"\|>>